arduino/docs-content/content/arduino-cloud/08.arduino-cloud-cli/07.getting-started/arduino-cloud-cli.md

 The Arduino Cloud CLI is a tool that can primarily be used to extract a template from a single Thing or dashboard, and deploy it to several devices.
 It is also a tool for managing your fleet of devices, such as providing mass OTA uploads (such as firmware updates).

-It is intended to be used as a supplementary tool for the [Arduino IoT Cloud](https://cloud.arduino.cc/home/) web interface, but can well be used as a standalone tool to manage your devices, Things properties and dashboards.
+It is intended to be used as a supplementary tool for the [Arduino Cloud](https://cloud.arduino.cc/home/) web interface, but can well be used as a standalone tool to manage your devices, Things properties and dashboards.

 The Arduino Cloud CLI can also be well combined with the [Arduino CLI](https://arduino.github.io/arduino-cli), a separate tool that brings the functionality of the Arduino IDE to your choice of terminal.

 To recap, this tool can be used to:
-- Extract templates from your existing Things & dashboards previously created in the Arduino IoT Cloud.
+- Extract templates from your existing Things & dashboards previously created in the Arduino Cloud.
-- Perform the same actions as the Arduino IoT Cloud but from a terminal (like creating/deleting devices, Things and linking them).
+- Perform the same actions as the Arduino Cloud but from a terminal (like creating/deleting devices, Things and linking them).
 - List all available components from the cloud (like `thing list`).
 - Tag your devices & Things with the `--tags <key0>=<value0>` command.